-The prior month projected estimation method populates all missing data from 28 days prior.
-Missing data is only populated in between the Projection Date and Reporting End Date.
+The prior month projected estimation method also populates all missing data from 28 days prior.
+However, missing data is only populated in between the Projection Date and Reporting End Date, ie. projected forward.

 This is useful when historical data is known to be accurate and only future periods require estimations.